mabel-dev/korolev/README.md

 # Korolev

-Korolev is a big data technology stack.
+A big data technology stack.

 - Metadata Catalog
 - Data Reader/Writer
 - Console
 - Indexing
 - Querying
+- Integration

 ## Requirements

-- Able to store petabyte-sized dataset
+- Able to store petabyte-sized datasets
 - Reliable and durable storage
 - Able to integrate with other storage platforms

+## Principals

+- The system should be modularized to allow for components to be replaced as needed
+- The system should expose functionality as RESTful APIs
+- Components should be able to stand-alone
+- Storage and Compute are separate

 ## Table format

 How data is stored is the lifeblood of a big data platform.

-Parquet is the current convention, although is aging as a solution.
+Parquet is the current convention for storing data, although is aging as a solution and does not define a table (tables have versions, evolving schemas, and large files are multiple parquet files)

 - Iceberg is ill-suited to handling continuous data
 - BigQuery as the only solution for storing and accessing data is not cost-conscious